Time lapse controller review: BixiCon Vs DigiSnap Pro

 It’s easy to imagine with the issues from previous projects if BixiCon will have survived.
 I’m 100% that the answer is a big no. Very often, the network is not stable and if their is no re-upload possible, I need to access to the enclosure to get my picture out which is quite impossible in many situation.
 Do you think I can ask my client to provide such setup each time I need to get the USB stick?

 I have sent my unit back as too many critical issues show a lack of understanding the way things are done in real life.
-They refund me immediately as planned.
+They refund me immediately as planned, I lost my time and shipping cost.

 The way the Bixicon saves picture will reduce the usage to a perfectly working network and power environment, somewhere you can go easily.